GeorgeAlestas/Derricks_Theorem-Curved_Space_Solutions/README.md

 If you use this Mathematica code or any of the figures please make sure to cite [10.1103/PhysRevD.99.064026](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.99.064026).

-Any comments or suggestions are welcome. :smiley:
+Any comments or suggestions are welcome! :smiley: